 When Facial Recognition is enabled, you will notice a new tab under the Team Page, click on this and you will see the following:

-This is where every team member or the admin/owner needs to set the baseline photo for the member.
+This is where the admin/owner needs to set the baseline photo for the member.
 The best way is to select a previous time entry.
 But to do this your staff members will need to submit at least one selfie, which is the recommended method.
 The other way is to upload new photos but you'd need access to all the photos on your desktop.

 Note that Facial Recognition only works when there is a baseline photo that is used to compare new entries with.